AlexHowansky/ork-beer/README.md

 ## update
 Run `beer update` to download a fresh snapshot of the brewery database.
 This is called a `set` and is named according to the current date, in `YYYYMMDD` format.
-Sets are CSV files stored in the `data` directory.
+Sets are JSON files stored in the `data` directory.

 ## sets
 Run `beer sets` to see a list of sets that you have downloaded.